MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 ## Scope and scale data

-### TFS scales by using deployments, project collections, and projects
+### Azure DevOps Server scales by using deployments, project collections, and projects

-TFS offers the following three options for scoping and scaling data: deployments, project collections, and projects.
+Azure DevOps Server offers the following three options for scoping and scaling data: deployments, project collections, and projects.
 In the simplest case, deployments are just servers.

 Deployments can also be more complicated, however, including everything from a two-server deployment,